brunoguilherme1/Experiments/Baselines/README.md

 [agglomerative.py](agglomerative.py) shows an example of using [Hierarchical clustering](https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering) using the [Agglomerative Clustering  Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html#sklearn.cluster.AgglomerativeClustering).
 ## Gaussian Mixture

-Representation of a Gaussian mixture model probability distribution.
-This class allows to estimate the parameters of a Gaussian mixture distribution.
+A Gaussian mixture model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
+One can think of mixture models as generalizing k-means clustering to incorporate information about the covariance structure of the data as well as the centers of the latent Gaussians.